Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

-The 2D bosonic Levin-Gu state decoration on each 2D block $\sigma_2$, there are several non-chiral Luttinger liquids on the surface: located at the vertical and horizontal links across the center of each surface of the cubic.
-As the consequence, the nontrivial topological phase constructed from the 2D block-state discussed in this paragraph is a 3D bosonic second-order topological phase.
+In the case of the 2D bosonic Levin-Gu state decoration on each 2D block $\sigma_2$, non-chiral Luttinger liquids emerge on the surfaces, specifically at the vertical and horizontal links crossing the center of each surface of the cubic.
+As a result, the nontrivial topological phase constructed from this 2D block state represents a 3D bosonic second-order topological phase.

-For spin-1/2 fermions, the corresponding classification of 3D $T_h$-symmetric topological phases is $\mathbb{Z}_2$, with the root phase as summarized in Sec. \ref{summary Th}.
-The 3D $T_h$-symmetric topological phase characterized by this 0D block-state is not a nontrivial HO topological phase.
+In the context of spin-1/2 fermions, the corresponding classification of 3D $T_h$-symmetric topological phases is $\mathbb{Z}_2$, with the root phase outlined in Section \ref{summary Th}.
+The 3D $T_h$-symmetric topological phase characterized by this 0D block state does not qualify as a nontrivial higher-order topological phase.